-With such large values for $\tau{\rm subl}$ and $\tau{\rm cond}$, the spatial extent of the BLR will remain large on average except during prolonged periods (longer than the BLR light-crossing time) of low continuum flux.
-In the absence of prolonged low continuum states, a more compact BLR may be realised if $\tau{\rm cond}$ is significantly shorter than $\tau{\rm subl}$.
-Under these circumstances, the BLR will become more compact during the decline toward lower continuum states but will not grow in size as quickly when transitioning toward higher continuum states (e.g., note the difference in the observed decline in F(r) (i.e. $R{\rm eff}$) relative to the expected location of $R{\rm subl}$ for the low (panel (iv)) and high (panel (vi)) continuum states shown in Figure 8).
-The BLR will thus be smaller on average than for a model in which $\tau{\rm cond} \ge \tau{\rm subl}$.

-In Figure 9 panel (iv) we illustrate the effect of increas-

-ing the dust condensation and dust sublimation timescales to 1000 days, which from dust reverberation mapping experiments, are thought to be representative of the likely macroscopic dust condensation and dust sublimation timescales in nearby AGN (Kishimoto et al. 2013; Schnülle et al. 2013, 2015).
-This model achieves the goal of suppressing excessive variability in high continuum states, and has a similar time-averaged responsivity (< $\eta{\rm eff}$ >= 0.54) to the fixed boundary model, but at the expense of a smaller range in $R{\rm RW}$ than models with smaller $\tau{\rm cond}$, $\tau{\rm subl}$.
-For this model, large changes in the effective outer boundary will only become apparent for prolonged rises or falls in the ionizing continuum flux14.
+With such large values for τ{subl} and τ{cond} , the spatial extent of the BLR will remain large on average except during prolonged periods (longer than the BLR light-crossing time) of low-continuum flux.
+In the absence of prolonged low-continuum states, a more compact BLR may be realized if τ{cond} is significantly shorter than τ{subl} .
+Under e.g. epochs In Fig. 9 panel (iv) we illustrate the effect of increasing the dust condensation and dust sublimation time-scales to 1000 d, which from dust reverberation mapping experiments, are thought to be representative of the likely macroscopic dust condensation and dust sublimation time-scales in nearby AGN (Kishimoto et al. 2013; Schnülle et al. 2013, 2015).
+This model achieves the goal of suppressing excessive variability in high-continuum states, and has pressing excessive variability in high-continuum states, and has a similar time-averaged responsivity ($\langle \eta{\text{eff}} \rangle = 0.54$) to the fixed boundary model, but at the expense of a smaller range in R{RW} than models with smaller τ{cond} , τ{subl} .
+For this model, large changes in the effective outer boundary will only become apparent for prolonged rises or falls in the ionizing continuum flux.14 these circumstances, the BLR will become more compact during the decline towards lower continuum states but will not grow in size as quickly when transitioning towards higher continuum states [e.g.